Percona-Lab/percona-openshift/README.md

 The deployments assume you have a default `StorageClass` which will provide Persistent Volumes.
 If not, you need to create `PersistentVolume` manually.

 ## Deployments

-### Master with N Slaves

-We use `replica-set.yaml` to create a master with multiple slaves.
-The total amount of nodes is defined in `replicas: 2`.

-To scale an existing depoyment you can use `kubectl scale --replicas=5 statefulsets/rsnode` - this will scale the total amount of nodes to 5 (That is 1 master and 4 slaves)

-#### ProxySQL service over Percona ReplicaSet

-Deployment `proxysql-replicaset.yaml` will create ProxySQL service and automatically configure to handle a traffic to Percona XtraDB Cluster service.
-The service to handled is defined in line: `- -service=replicaset1`

-### Backups

-It is possible to make a backup from a running master or slave.
-- Create a backup volume.
-Example `kubectl create -f backup-volume.yaml`
-- Run a backup job.
-Example `kubectl create -f xtrabackup-job.yaml`. **Important** Change `NODE_NAME` to a valid `podname.service` address as a source of backup.

-TODO:
-- [X] Create ProxySQL service to handle master-slaves deployments
-- [ ] Encrypted connections from ProxySQL to MySQL servers
-- [ ] Encrypted connections from clients to MySQL servers

 ### Percona XtraDB Cluster N nodes
 Deployment `pxc.yaml` will create a StatefulSet with N nodes (defined in `replicas: 3`)